evgenyslab/labmanual/docs/docker.rst

 # TODO
 ------

+- Remote Docker development with Clion/Pycharm -> can do

 - How to attach local dir to docker container? [use -v]
 - How to run container in background? [need to have some process in foreground, then `docker run -d`]
 - How to make custom image using dockerfile? [`docker build ...`]